dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 overwhelming amount of choice, which can create challenges making choices from all these options and even challenges in UX navigating all of them.
 On the other hand, tuning them more automatically gives us yet another high-dimensional optimization problem.
 But that’s a topic for a later blog post.

-Stay tuned for that, some case studies about *reading* from the residual stream, and for some more quantitative explorations of steering vs prompt engineering.
+Stay tuned for that, for some case studies about *reading* from the residual stream, and for some more quantitative explorations of steering vs prompt engineering.

-If you found this interesting at all, or just want to chat about the topic, or how we can help you get better results with your models, drop us a line at [REMOVED](mailto:REMOVED)
+If you found this interesting at all, or just want to chat about the topic, or about how we can help you get better results with your models, drop us a line at [REMOVED](mailto:REMOVED)